dscorbett/duployan-font/notes/und-Dupl-x-pipa.md

 The article _to_ is figured by turning the radiating circle _oo_ downwards, while to represent _two_ or _too,_ the radiated circle is turned upwards.
-The words _I_ and _eye_ have the same sound, yet the phonetic form can be written in two different positions, to distinguish the one from the other. [...]
-In _not_ the circle vowel is round and full, while in _note_ it is narrow and long. [...]
+The words _I_ and _eye_ have the same sound, yet the phonetic form can be written in two different positions, to distinguish the one from the other. \[...]
+In _not_ the circle vowel is round and full, while in _note_ it is narrow and long.
+\[...]
 Sometimes the position of the vowel is sufficient to indicate the presence of an “h” in the word.
-For an example, “at” is written, with the “ah” circle above, as in the first column,and “hat” with the same circle turned downward, as in the second column : in that case there is no need of a dot to designate the letter “h.” (vol. V no. 10 p.
+For an example, “at” is written, with the “ah” circle above, as in the first column,and “hat” with the same circle turned downward, as in the second column&nbsp;: in that case there is no need of a dot to designate the letter “h.” (vol. V no. 10 p.
 212)

 No. 21 p.
 80, vol. V no. 3 p.
 57, vol. V no. 4 pp. 76–79, vol. V no. 5 pp.
 100–103, and vol. V no. 6 p.
 125 have vowel orientation charts.